 World Chess Hall of Fame ‘Ladies’ Knight: A Female Perspective on Chess’ exhibition, 2015

 The World Chess Hall of Fame (WCHOF) exhibited a thought-provoking show of multi-media chess artwork by twelve world-renowned female artists.
-The exhibition, entitled ‘Ladies’ Knight: A Female Perspective on Chess’ presented works by artists including Barbara Kruger, Sophie Matisse, Yoko Ono and Rachel Whiteread.
-Purling London collaborators, Daniela Raytchev and Crystal Fischetti were amongst the artists who were selected to contribute to the exhibition their own interpretations of the game of chess.
-The artwork on display ranged from the playful, tongue in cheek and feminine to the dark, unsettling and serious.
+The exhibition, entitled ‘Ladies’ Knight: A Female Perspective on Chess’ presented independent works by artists including Barbara Kruger, Sophie Matisse, Yoko Ono and Rachel Whiteread; and two Purling London Art Chess sets by collaborators, Daniela Raytchev and Crystal Fischetti – who brought their individual artistic interpretations to the game.

 At its heart, the World Chess Hall of Fame has a great passion to raise public awareness around the cultural and artistic significance of chess, a game that has historically been male-dominated, but in which women play a central role.
 Through its exhibitions and events, it allows viewers to discover ways in which artists through the ages to our present day have used chess as a vehicle to convey political, social, ecological messages and to provoke and encourage dialogue.
 The exhibits in Ladies’ Knight tackled themes and issues, such as the concept of beauty, inequality, crime, language, peace and conflict.